rancher/elemental-docs/docs/rancher-vmware.md

 ## Step 1: Create the registration end point

 We need to create an ISO image to bootstrap nodes and register against the Rancher instance.
-For that a registraion end point ([MachineRegistration](machineregistration-reference.md) resource) is required.
+For that a registration end point ([MachineRegistration](machineregistration-reference.md) resource) is required.

 See this example of MachineRegistration: